Makr91/zoneweaver/docs/guides/getting-started.md

 # Getting Started
 {: .no_toc }

-This guide will walk you through setting up ZoneWeaver frontend for the first time, from initial installation to configuring your first Zoneweaver API connection.
+This guide will walk you through setting up Zoneweaver frontend for the first time, from initial installation to configuring your first Zoneweaver API connection.

 ## Table of contents
 {: .no_toc .text-delta }